-Power for 12V DC lights and other 12V devices generally originates in the main fuse box inside the coach.
+In most RVs, power for 12V DC lights and other 12V devices generally originates in the main fuse box inside the coach.
 If any high current 12V DC devices, slides for example, are controlled, the power for those would typically come from the row of 12V DC mini-circuit breakers near the batteries.